stereoboy/Advanced-Embedded-System-Design-Flow-on-Zynq/lab6.md

 * Setup the profiling parameters
 * Profile an application and analyze the output

+### Stereoboy's Comments
+* Show How to use gprof by comparing PL HW implementation and PS SW implementation.
+(HW implementation is about twice faster than SW)
+* Tune Sampling Frequency

 ## Steps
 ## Create a Vivado Project
 ### Launch Vivado and create an empty project, called lab6, targeting the PYNQ-Z1 or PYNQ-Z2 boards and using the Verilog language.